Machine learning engineering of quantum currents

-{\em Local control of the circuit}.
-To achieve a higher control over the dynamics of the quantum system, we define the Full Control Protocol (FCP) in which each lattice site is driven individually.
-In Fig.\ref{BarrierML}a, we compare stirring and FCP to generate current state with winding number ${k=1}$.
-The FCP reaches a better fidelity than the barrier driving protocol requiring only half the time or less.
-An example protocol that optimizes the state generation is shown in Fig.\ref{NN}c.
-Next, we study a ring with many cold atoms.
-We employ the QPM Eq.(\ref{Eq:QP}) to describe the limit of many atoms and intermediate interaction.
-We show our results in the black curve in Fig.\ref{BarrierML}a and in Fig.\ref{BarrierML}b.
-The fidelity is initially non-zero as the ground state of the QPM has a broad winding number distribution and finite overlap with the target state.
-To create a state with high fidelity, a sufficient protocol time $T$ is required.
-After that, further increase in $T$ does not enhance fidelity anymore.
+{\em Local control of the circuit}. \revE{To achieve a higher control over the dynamics of the quantum system, we now apply the FCP in which each lattice site is driven individually by varying the potential in a continuous fashion between ${-J<P_j<J}$.} In Fig.~\ref{BarrierML}a, we compare stirring (right-hand side) and FCP (left-hand side).
+The FCP reaches a better fidelity than the barrier driving protocol, requiring only half the time or less.
+An example protocol that optimizes the state generation is shown in Fig.~\ref{NN}c. \revD{It is very remarkable} that the FCP works also in the limit of many particles by employing the QPM Eq.(\ref{Eq:QP}) in the regime of intermediate interaction (see Fig.~\ref{BarrierML}a,b). \revE{In experimental settings, the driving potential is subject to fluctuations due to environmental noise and experimental imperfections.
+We find that the FCP scheme is robust to noise in the driving potentials to up to 20\% (see appendix section D).}